 - Two letters of recommendation, one of which must be from the applicant's doctoral advisor.
 These letters should not be seen by the applicants.

-Applications must be received via the online form system no later than the close of business on Friday, March 24, 2017.
-Please have letters of recommendation emailed directly to firstname.lastname@example.org.
+All application materials must be received via email to firstname.lastname@example.org no later than Friday, March 16, 2018.
+Please have all letters of recommendation emailed separate of the other materials to email@example.com.

 Funding and Reporting Requirements

-Each fellowship award is a total of $10,000 which will be paid half by August 1, 2017 and the remainder by December 1, 2017.
-The Institute requires a brief progress report from the Fellow's doctoral advisor no later than November 18, 2017 in order for the second half of the stipend to be disbursed by the Institute.
+Each fellowship award is for a stipend of $10,000 which will be paid to the universities, half by August 1, 2018 and the remainder by December 1, 2018.
+Each university may make its own arrangements for disbursing the funds to the Fellows.
+The Institute requires a brief progress report from the Fellow's doctorial advisor no later than November 18, 2018 in order for the second half of the stipend to be disbursed by the Institute.

 Publications & Gettysburg Visit